 These levels of engineers don’t grow on trees.
 And unlike the medical profession, poor-performing engineers aren’t weeded out of the profession.
 I’m talking about cutthroat acceptance rates throughout the pursuit of licensure.
 So it’s a mixed bag, of what level of engineer you’ll hire.

-And this is exactly why it’s so important you know how to attract and hire amazing engineers.
+This is exactly why it’s important you know how to attract and hire amazing engineers.

 #1 Broaden your candidate pool